jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

     bit = Bitstream("design_1_wrapper.bit")
     bit.download()
 # Download the bitstream to the FPGA.
-# This method programs the FPGA with the hardware design specified by the bitstream.
+# This method programs the FPGA using the hardware design specified by the bitstream.
     bit.bitfile_name

 ```